gandreini/css-guidelines/css-style-guide.md

 ## 7. Comments and code sections

-CSS is not telling its own story very well and **it is a language that benefit from being heavily commented**.

-As a rule, you should comment anything that isn’t immediately obvious from the code alone: there is no need to tell someone that **display: none;** will hide an element, but if you’re using **overflow: hidden;** to clear floats — as opposed to clipping an element’s overflow — this is probably something worth documenting.
+CSS is not telling its own story very well and **it is a language that benefits from being heavily commented**.
+You should comment anything that isn’t immediately obvious from the code alone: there is no need to tell someone that `display: none;` will hide an element, but if you’re using `overflow: hidden;` to clear floats — as opposed to clipping an element’s overflow — this is probably something worth documenting.

-In SASS we can use comments with two different ways:
+In SASS we can use comments in two different ways:

     /* */